area17/twill/README.md

 ```

-After having the blocks added and the configuration set it is required to have the traits added inside the Entity(Laravel Model).
+After having the blocks added and the configuration set it is required to have the traits added inside your module(Laravel Model).
 Add the corresponding traits to your model and repository, respectively `HasBlocks` and `HandleBlocks`.

 filename: ```app/Models/Article.php```